-The conclusion of most reports is often the most interesting.
-We will sum up here our opinions, and offer a few recommendations.
+We will sum up here on opinions, and offer a few recommendations.
 This Committee is firmly convinced that if we would increase our membership by a hundred or more thousand, the following are essential.

 We must have a positive statement from the Grand Army